webcast/webcast.js/API.md

 ```

-You can also look at the [example client's code](https://github.com/webcast/webcast.js/blob/master/examples/client/client.js)
+You can also look at the [example client code](https://github.com/webcast/webcaster/)
 for a more detailed use of the library.